jeezusplays/README-Template/README.md

 5. Open a Pull Request

 ## License
 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See [`LICENSE`](https://github.com/jeezusplays/README-Template/blob/main/LICENSE) for more information.

 ## Contact
 Feel free to contact and connect!